thanasisn/SDR_enhancement_LAP/article/article.md

 One of the goals of this study was to quantify the OI related to CEs.
 A key issue for achieving this goal is to define a threshold for the CE identification, representative of the cloud-free irradiance at the time of each GHI measurement.
-This depends on the selection of the appropriate atmospheric parameterization for the RTM simulations.
+This depends on the selection of the appropriate values of the input parameters for the RTM simulations.
 The implementation of the long-term changes in GHI due to AOD, discussed in section\nobreakspace{}\ref{rtmcs}, allows capturing a large part of the natural variability of cloud-free GHI.
 However, the short-term variability of AOD cannot be taken adequately into account when using monthly values in the model simulations.
 We tried different approaches to strengthen the robustness of the methodology and to compensate for the limited accuracy of the RTM input data and the unpredictable natural variability of the atmosphere.

 First, we evaluated the performance of the modeled $\text{GHI}_\text{ref}$ in relation to the measured GHI for different levels of atmospheric clearness, by using